 Selected captures Allows you to choose which NCapture files you want to import.
 Select or clear the check boxes as required.

 Click Import.
 The NCapture files are imported into the current folder location in your project.

 NOTE If the Merge matching social media datasets (including previously imported) check box is selected, any matching YouTube datasets are merged together.
 New comments are added to the existing YouTube dataset.
 Matching datasets must have the same Source Names if you want the comments to be merged.
 Refer to Approaches to analyzing YouTube comments (Gather YouTube comments over time) for more information.

 When you capture a YouTube video and then import the NCapture file, a video source is created that contains a link to the original video on YouTube.
 You can work with the YouTube video—for example, play, transcribe, or code—in the same way as other videos.
-You need an internet connection, Internet Explorer 8 (or later) and Flash Player to play YouTube videos in NVivo.
+You need an internet connection and Internet Explorer 10 (or later) to play YouTube videos in NVivo.